MSLNZ/msl-loadlib/docs/api_docs.rst

    ~msl.loadlib.load_library.LoadLibrary

 the following client-server classes for communicating with a 32-bit library from 64-bit Python,

 .. autosummary::

    ~msl.loadlib.client64.Client64
    ~msl.loadlib.server32.Server32

-the following modules for creating a `frozen <https://www.pyinstaller.org/>`_ 32-bit server for hosting a 32-bit library
+a function to create a frozen_ 32-bit server

 .. autosummary::

    ~msl.loadlib.freeze_server32
-   ~msl.loadlib.start_server32

-and a utilities module with general helper functions
+and some general helper functions

 .. autosummary::